-Successful business’s have in place robust plans for driving the business forward to achieve the medium and long term business goals.
+Successful business’s have in place robust plans for driving the business forward to achieve the medium and long term business goals (plans for growth).

-They regularly reviews it’s content and context to ensure it continues to meet its needs.
-It doesn’t matter on the size of the business, turnover or number of employee’s, growing and successful organisations have planning activity at the heart of their strategy.
+They regularly review it’s content and context to ensure it continues to meet its needs.
+It doesn’t matter on the size of the business.
+Turnover or number of employee’s.
+Growing and successful organisations have planning activity at the heart of their strategy.

 The above issues should be included in the plan and how these will match the growth of the business and how they map across the organisation.